All Episodes

 Yes.

-I would guess what they saw me they they saw me on one month's metrics.
+But they saw me on one month's metrics.

-I just wanted the report to show how many losers how many users you lost because of this damn movie.
+I just wanted the report to show how many losers, how many users you lost because of this damn movie.

-That's all I wanted to yeah see I I I went ahead and you know what I'm I'm just done with Netflix but I did here's the funny part I did for the because I had to know if it was real and I had to find out if if Kathleen Kennedy really is as bad and John Favreau is really is as good I actually did did uh did one month of Disney Plus and I did watch the Mandalorian with my wife.
+I did for the, because I had to know if it was real and I had to find out if, if Kathleen Kennedy really is as bad and Jon Favreau is really as good.

 Is it right to steal from Hitler?

-But it may have happened, may have not, but it did.
+I don't know, you know, but it, it may have happened, may have not, but it did.

-And so the point I'm trying to make is that we can still be be aggressive and selective with our with how we spend our money and we if we do have viable alternatives even if it's maybe a little bit more expensive even if driving there might take an extra 10 or 15 minutes I I guess what I'm saying is you know would I tell people to avoid an ice cream shop and drive an extra hour and a half to get to the other ice cream shop where where they don't have masks or would I tell people just put on your mask for that period of time because this particular private business wants masks.
+And we, if we do have viable alternatives, even if it's maybe a little bit more expensive, even if driving there might take an extra 10 or 15 minutes, I guess what I'm saying is, you know, would I tell people to avoid an ice cream shop and drive an extra hour and a half to get to the other ice cream shop where, where they don't have masks?

-I just think that people need to go beyond you know the whole well I didn't went to this shop instead of the other shop because the other shop is is a four minutes extra drive that's not acceptable to me.
+I just think that people need to go beyond, you know, the whole, well, I didn't went to this shop instead of the other shop because the other shop is, is a four minutes extra drive.

-So so what's your beef with Chipotle man?
+So, so what's your beef with Chipotle, man?

-You can ruin it for me.
+So just, you can ruin it for me.

 It's all right.

-So they do have a whole lot of – their attachment to the transgender movement in particular is very, very aggressive.
+So they do have a whole lot of their attachment to the transgender movement in particular is very, very aggressive.

 Yeah, there you go.

-Yeah, same way.
+Yeah, I'm the same way.

 I just don't want it pushed onto my children.

-I don't want it promoted as superior, and I don't like the idea that a man has to use the men's room, a woman has to use the women's room, but a transgender can use either.
+A woman has to use the women's room, but a transgender can use either.

 People say it's not that big a deal.